Our view: Time to listen to voters on cannabis

 They told us they are committed to making sure that cannabis businesses are devoted to best practices and to honoring the agricultural roots of the county, just as the Napa Valley Vintners, Napa Valley Grapegrowers and other wine industry groups have done.
 They vowed to protect and build the name and reputation of the Napa Valley just as other trade associations do every day.

-The Napa County Board of Supervisors is expected to discuss possible rules for commercial production of cannabis in the unincorporated areas on Aug.
-28. We urge them to allow staff to begin developing rules and to work with the Cannabis Association and others to draft a workable ordinance.
+The Napa County Board of Supervisors was expected to discuss possible rules for commercial production of cannabis in the unincorporated areas on Aug.
+28. They should direct staff to begin developing rules and to work with the Cannabis Association and others to draft a workable ordinance.

 We urge the Napa City Council to abandon its wait-and-see policy and finally allow a full-blown recreational dispensary in the county’s largest city.
 We urge the other cities of the valley to listen with an open mind to proposals for dispensaries, and at least agree not to stand in the way of responsible businesses providing delivery services.